 The full version is on the Oculus store for $4.99 or £3.99 depending on your region.
 The current version is 0.981.
 Oculus and Steam versions are developed in parallel and should, by and large, behave the same.
 If you have one version and want the other, contact me with your purchase details and I'll send you an install key.
 The Link is:

 Steam OpenVR version:

-Thank you for downloading this early access demo version of Aquila.
+Thank you for trying this early access version of Aquila.
 It is not finished and will be updated.